-The Master of Education in the Educational Leadership program (approved by the Tennessee Department of Education and the National Council for Accreditation of Teacher Education) is specifically designed to prepare school leaders.
+The Master of Education in the Educational Leadership program (approved by the Tennessee Department of Education and the Council for the Accreditation of Educator Preparation) is specifically designed to prepare school leaders.
 The program courses and experiences correlate with the School Leader Licensure Assessment (SLLA).
 Prior to being recommended for Administrative Licensure, candidates must pass the SLLA exam as required by the Tennessee Department of Education.